Raccoons-Rise-Up/client-godot/README.md

 # New Contributors Please Read!!!
-The dev branch is the most up-to-date branch, the main branch is old and will be eventually deleted and dev will become the new main.

-# New Contributors Please Read!!!
-The dev branch is the most up-to-date branch, the main branch is old and will be eventually deleted and dev will become the new main.
+The [dev branch](https://github.com/Raccoons-Rise-Up/client-godot/tree/dev) is the most up-to-date branch, the main branch is old and will be eventually deleted and dev will become the new main.
+Main still exists as a reference to how some of the netcode was developed.

 # Raccoons Rise Up Game Client
 ## My First Serious Project in Godot :)